 You will need a yogurt starter culture to introduce the fermentation of bacteria to your coconut milk.
 Use the amount of starter culture indicated on the packet.
 A good multi-strain probiotic or the contents of a capsule may also be used.
 Here is a comprehensive list of yogurt starter cultures.

 In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your coconut yogurt must have something to feed on to allow the culturing process to take place.
 One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
 Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 Coconut milk is naturally quite sweet but after a 24-hour fermentation the coconut milk takes on a yogurty tartness.
 Many store-bought coconut yogurts have added sugar or artificial sweeteners.
 To sweeten up your homemade coconut yogurt, we recommend adding healthy sweeteners, such as raw honey, maple syrup or fresh or stewed fruit to taste.

 1 teaspoon of white sugar or 1 tablespoon of pasteurised honey

 Yogurt starter culture or the contents of a probiotic capsule

 1. Open the cans and pour all except 1/3 cup of coconut milk into a large saucepan.

 2. Pour the reserved coconut milk into a ceramic dish and add the tapioca flour.

 3. Whisk with a fork until the tapioca is lump free and dissolved then pour the mixture into the saucepan.

-4. Add the white sugar.
+4. Add the white sugar or honey.